- I’ve heard of “Come Sing Messiah!” – what is this exactly?

 Is there an intermission during the performance?

 There is a half-hour break from 7:30 to 8:00 pm, between the end of the rehearsal and the beginning of the concert.
 After that, the performance runs through to the end – at around 9:45pm – without an intermission.

 What happens at the post-concert reception?

 After the performance all participants along with the members of the audience are invited to a reception to enjoy some refreshments and mingle with and meet the principals and soloists.
-The reception takes place in one of the Church’s halls.
+The reception takes place in Woodside hall at the back of the building.

 This is a formal concert, how should I dress?

 Dress is casual for the choir and the audience.
 Do NOT wear your choir’s formal concert outfit, or your church choir’s gown.
 The conductor, organist, soloists and orchestra do dress up formally, but they are the only ones to do so!